uio-bmi/sfb_knowledgebase/source/index.rst

 ---------------------------------------------------------------------------------------

 Visit :ref:`this link <Getting started in bioinformatics>` to:
-- how to run analysis: unix and some simple tools
+- how to run analysis from the command line
-- run tools from docker
+- run tools from Docker image
 - using custom tools developed at the centre
 - computational thinking? / algorithms?
 - intro to programming